 What are the main components of NEEPP?

 This legislation charged SFWMD, DEP and FDACS with coordinating the creation of this program effectively.

 Phase II Technical Plan.
 A Phase II component of the Lake Okeechobee Watershed Construction Project was added in the 2007 NEEPP legislation.
-The legislation requires SFWMD, in collaboration with DEP and FDACS, to develop a detailed technical plan that shall include measures for the improvement of the quality, quantity, timing and distribution of water in the northern Everglades ecosystem, including the Lake Okeechobee watershed and the estuaries, and for facilitating the achievement of water quality standards.
+The legislation requires SFWMD, in collaboration with DEP and FDACS, to develop a detailed technical plan that includes measures for the improvement of the quality, quantity, timing and distribution of water in the northern Everglades ecosystem, including the Lake Okeechobee watershed and the estuaries, and for facilitating the achievement of water quality standards.
 The plan was submitted to the Florida Legislature on Feb.
 1, 2008, for ratification.

 Caloosahatchee and St. Lucie River Watershed Protection Program.
 To achieve water quality standards and to improve the quality, quantity, timing and distribution of water in the northern Everglades system, SFWMD, in cooperation with DEP, FDACS and affected local governments, must develop protection plans for the Caloosahatchee and St. Lucie river watersheds.
 These plans were submitted to the state Legislature for ratification on Jan.
 1, 2009.
 There are three main components of these watershed protection plans: